Formatting a spreadsheet for import

 Importing other fields

-For other less common fields (like Logo URL), just add an additional column, then enter the appropriate value in each row.
+For any other fields you need to import, you can just add an additional column named after the field, then enter the appropriate value in each row.
+The fields that Stockist supports are:

 What not to include